lsa-pucrs/donnie-user-manual/docs/godonnie/index.rst

 Section 10: Repeat commands
 ############################
-These are commands that allow one or more instructions to be executed a certain number of times.
+*These are commands that allow one or more instructions to be executed a certain number of times*

 | **a)**
 Command: